 Each director is expected to devote sufficient time, energy and attention to ensure diligent performance of his or her duties and to attend all Board, committee and shareholders' meetings.
-The Board met four times during 2011, all of which were regularly-scheduled meetings.
-All directors attended at least 75% of the meetings of the Board and of the committees on which he or she served during the year ended December 31, 2011.
-All of the Company's directors attended the Annual Meeting of the Company's Shareholders held on May 3, 2011.
+The Board met four times during 2012, all of which were regularly-scheduled meetings.
+All directors, with the exception of Ian M. Cumming, attended at least 75% of the meetings of the Board and of the committees on which he or she served during the year ended December 31, 2012.
+Six of the Company's eight directors attended the Annual Meeting of the Company's Shareholders held on May 1, 2012.